 The learning journal is a confidential, written record of your personal reflections about the knowledge and skills that you are gaining during the course.
-You will need to write up journal entries reflecting on and analyzing 3 of your negotiations during the course.
+You will need to write up journal entries reflecting on and analyzing 2 of your negotiations during the course.
 These negotiation analyses will allow you to reflect on successful and failed strategies and should enable you to better prepare for and respond during subsequent negotiations.
 Use your journals to explore your feelings about the negotiation process and your developing sense of strengths, weaknesses, comforts, and discomforts.
 Note that the best journal entries spend more time exploring what you can do to improve and less time blaming others for various faults, defects, and failures.
-I have provided a template for these entries on WebCafé in the course materials folder.
+I have provided a template for these entries on Canvas in the course materials folder.
 Use this template for these analyses and post them to your personal learning journal folder.
 For these journal entries, you should record key tools and concepts, as well as insights gained from the class discussion.
-In addition to the 3 negotiation analyses, you will need to write an initial goal statement and a final reflection paper.
+In addition to the negotiation analyses, you will need to write an initial goal statement and a final reflection paper.
 The table below shows the assignment schedule.

 Learning Journal Assignments Due Date

-Initial Goal Statement Tuesday, September 21
+Initial Goal Statement September 17

-Negotiation Analysis #1: choose one from the following list
+Negotiation Analysis #1: choose one from the following list • Biopharm-Seltek • STAR • New Recruit • Viking • Texoil October 8

-Appleton Baker Tuesday, October 5

-Biopharm-Seltek

-New Recruit

-• Texoil

-• STAR

-Negotiation Analysis #2: choose one from the following list
+Negotiation Analysis #2: choose one from the following list • Bullard Houses • SHARC • Strategic Alliances • Moms.com November 12

-Viking Tuesday, November 2

-Bullard Houses

-Strategic Alliances

-• SHARC

-Negotiation Analysis #3: choose one from the following list

-Moms.com Tuesday, November 30

-Team negotiation challenge

-Harborco

-Final Reflection Paper Tuesday, December 7
+Final Reflection Paper December 3